creatorflow-io/Juice/services/storage/src/Juice.Storage.App/wwwroot/lib/juice-js/upload/README.md

 }

-// Handle file input event to upload or resume document.getElementById("file").onchange = function (event) {
+// Handle file input event to upload or resume
+// The sectionSize option will be used only for first request, after that it will be replaced by the sectionSize in the response headers document.getElementById("file").onchange = function (event) {
     if (this.files[0]) {
         let uploadId = document.getElementById("uploadId").value;